-Ovarian cancer often causes symptoms at an early stage, but they’re often so generic you may not notice them until the cancer progresses and your symptoms become more persistent.
-When you need comprehensive treatment and compassionate support for ovarian cancer, you can depend on the team at Hunterdon Hematology Oncology, LLC, in Flemington, New Jersey.
-They have extensive experience providing advanced treatments that help women recover from ovarian cancer.
-To learn about your treatment options, call or book an appointment online.
+While the main cause of ovarian cancer is unknown.
+About 20% of women inherit a genetic mutation that significantly increases their risk of ovarian cancer and breast cancer.
+If you have a family history of these cancers, you may consider genetic testing to determine if you carry the gene.
+When you need comprehensive treatment and compassionate support for ovarian cancer, you can depend on the team at Hunterdon Hematology Oncology, in Flemington, New Jersey.
+They have extensive experience providing advanced treatments that help women face and recover from ovarian cancer.

 Most ovarian cancers start in the epithelial cells that cover the outside of the ovaries.
 Though rare, ovarian cancer can also begin in the cells that form eggs or produce hormones.
+There are three types of ovarian tumors, each named for the tissue in which they are found:

 Ovarian cancer is strongly associated with fallopian tube cancer and primary peritoneal cancer, which develop in the same type of tissues.
 Many cancers diagnosed as ovarian cancer may originate in the fallopian tubes and spread to the ovaries.